martyromero/martyromero.github.io/_posts/2018-10-20-my-third-visit-to-los-angeles.md

 Sharing a history with a particular building or a particular place the same way that I would with a friend.
 Remembering the place where I first kissed my first girlfriend, or where I got pulled over for driving carelessly because I was just learning how to drive stick.
 And then all the spots where mom and I waited for the bus to take us to Santa Monica, Marina Del Rey, Venice, San Fernando Valley, and others to get to her job.

 ## Coming home
 Still, none of it compares to having a home and someone to come home to.
 I drove past our last home in L.A. and realized that I couldn't park because it wasn't home.
 I missed my wife, mom and cats terribly just then.
 All of what I missed in L.A. lost at that very moment and I wanted to be home.
 Yes, I have a home and it is not Ellensburg, or L.A. or any other place.
-My home is Beth.
+My home is my wife.

 **When I wrote this, I was listening to this:**
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>